Module Catalogue 2023/24

 Teaching Rationale And Relationship

-Independent learning and wide reading are at the heart of this module.
-Students are expected to develop critical reading and note-taking in an independent and effective manner.
-A significant part the teaching will test the development of primary source analysis with an emphasis on contemporary history.
+For Seminars and Lectures, students are expected to develop critical reading and note-taking in an independent and effective manner.
+A significant part of the teaching will test the development of primary source analysis with an emphasis on contemporary history, and ongoing events.

 Reading Lists